freeCodeCamp/guide/src/pages/sql/sql-in-operator/index.md

 ## IN Operator defined

-The IN opertor is used in a WHERE or HAVING (as part of the GROUP BY) to limit the selected rows to the items "IN" a list.
+The `IN` operator is used in a `WHERE` or `HAVING` (as part of the `GROUP BY`) to limit the selected rows to the items "IN" a list.

-Here is the current full student list to compare to the where clause result set:
+Here is the current full student list to compare to the `WHERE` clause result set:

 ```sql
 select studentID, FullName, sat_score, rcd_updated from student;